Shetland plate: Bransfield Basin

-Fracture Zones
+Fracture zones

-The Shackleton Fracture Zone is the northeast border of the Shetland Plate.
-The fracture zone is a series of parallel transform faults separating the Scotia Plate from the Shetland Plate.
-This border with the Scotia Plate is the only Shetland Plate boundary that is not with the Antarctic Plate.
+The Shackleton fracture zone is the northeast border of the Shetland plate.
+The fracture zone is a series of parallel transform faults separating the Scotia plate from the Shetland plate.
+This border with the Scotia plate is the only Shetland plate boundary that is not with the Antarctic plate.

-The Hero Fracture Zone is the southwest boundary of the Shetland Plate.
-This feature separates the Shetland Plate from the Antarctic Plate.
+The Hero fracture zone is the southwest boundary of the Shetland plate.
+This feature separates the Shetland plate from the Antarctic plate.
 These parallel faults connect the Bransfield Basin in the south to the South Shetland Trench in the north.

 Volcanism

-Absolute K-Ar ages indicate volcanism has been active from the Cenozoic to the present.
+Absolute K–Ar ages indicate volcanism has been active from the Cenozoic to the present.
 Current volcanism can be seen at Deception Island and Penguin Island.
 Plutons of calc-alkaline compositions, formed from a type of magma created above subduction zones, date from the Cenozoic to the Miocene and is coincident with the active subduction of the Phoenix plate under Antarctica.
 More recent Pliocene dated volcanism in the Bransfield basin has transitional chemistry between subduction zone calc-alkaline and mid ocean ridge tholeiitic magmas.
 The transitional chemistry can be explained by back-arc rifting in the Bransfield Basin.

 Earthquakes

-Since the early 1980s, earthquakes have been recorded in the Shetland Plate.
-The amount of data has been limited by remoteness, severe weather, and a lack of permeant seismic stations in the area.
+Since the early 1980s, earthquakes have been recorded in the Shetland plate.
+The amount of data has been limited by remoteness, severe weather, and a lack of permanent seismic stations in the area.
 Intermediate depth earthquakes (35–55 km) under the South Shetland Islands indicate that subduction is still occurring at the Shetland Trench.